WolfThatMoos/PTCGPExtras/README.md

 - Uses a points system to determine if a pack is valuable and should be saved (based on user settings)

 ### How do I use this?
-Everything will be updated shortly, I am just trying to get it to the first alpha testing and wanted to put something up to start.
-Unlike many other alterations, my code is not a simple replacement of 1.ahk, instead it is a library of functions that will be added in the "Include" directory.
+Unlike many other alternate solutions, this project is not a simple replacement of 1.ahk.
+Instead, it is a library of functions that will be added in the "Include" directory.
 These new functions will then be called in an updated 1.ahk file.

 ### Why aren't you forking Arturo's bot?
 I believe the functionality I'm contributing doesn't align with the majority of the user base demand nor Arturo's direction / intended use.
 It's for a niche subset of users that want specific cards from their wonderpick.

 ### What makes yours different / why would I use yours?
 There's a lot, but here are the major two: